 There’s farmland and a power plant in Derry Township

 Derry Township blends two of Montour County's biggest industries: agriculture and power.
 Acres of rolling farmland surround the Montour Steam Electric Station, which has supplied power to central Pennsylvania since 1972.
 “There was a time when every new person who moved here worked at the plant,” says Greg Molter, the township’s board chairman, who has lived here since the 1980s.
 Over the next few decades, the station became more automated and needed fewer employees, but many stayed in Derry and transitioned to farming.
 “Houses here already have a lot of acreage, and everybody just kept buying more land to add to what they already owned,” Molter says.
-Aside from an industrial and rural setting, Derry offers a location less than 10 miles north of Danville, where there’s shopping, dining and highly-rated public schools.
+Derry is also less than 10 miles north of Danville, where there’s shopping, dining and well-rated public schools.

 Houses here cost less than in Danville